apache/hadoop/hadoop-submarine/hadoop-submarine-core/src/site/markdown/QuickStart.md

 ### Submarine Configuration

-For submarine internal configuration, please create a `submarine.xml` which should be placed under `$HADOOP_CONF_DIR`.
+For Submarine internal configuration, please create a `submarine.xml` which should be placed under `$HADOOP_CONF_DIR`.

 |Configuration Name | Description |
 |:---- |:---- |